YaannSloot/NoodleBot/README.md

 # THICCBot4Java

 ## Info
 𝙏𝙃𝙄𝘾𝘾 𝘽𝙊𝙏 is a bot that I started working on in my free time.
-It was first created in python but due to the fact that python is a slow memory hogging language by nature, I decided that my bot needed an upgrade.
+It was first created in python but due to the fact that python is a slow memory hogging language by nature, I decided that an upgrade was needed.
 This version of my bot is designed to run on minimal hardware power i.e. a raspberry pi.
 I mean try to run this on a computer from the early 2000s.
 It just might work.

 ## How to run the bot
 Requirements: